maliii96/-LAMP-/README.md

 Solutions and Learnings
 Patience with AWS: Sometimes, instances just take their sweet time to start up.
 I learned to check the AWS Console for any specific issues and extended the wait time in the script.

 I eventually started to play around with the script to see what works and doesn't.
-Thats where i found out that I could completely take out portions of the Bash script and it would still runn fine.
+Thats where i found out that I could completely take out portions of the Bash script and it would still run fine.

 SSH Nuances: I got a better handle on SSH connection intricacies, like ensuring the instance is ready and the public IP is correctly fetched before attempting to connect.